Accounting Basics6 min readReviewed June 15, 2026By Sabillon Advisory

-Owner Draw vs. Owner Contribution: What Small Business Owners Need to Know
+Owner Draw vs. Owner Contribution for Small Businesses

 Understand owner draws, owner contributions, why they are usually equity transactions, and how misclassifying them can distort profit.

 This resource is educational.
-Entity-specific treatment can vary, so ask your tax professional or accountant how owner activity should be handled for your business.
+Treatment specific to the entity can vary, so ask your tax professional or accountant how owner activity should be handled for your business.

 Short answer